-Less than two dozen ICO/IFOS fellowships are given in the entire USA each year, and in the past two years NYEEI has had five of what are considered the most prestigious international training awards in ophthalmology.
+Less than two dozen ICO/IFOS fellowships are given in the entire USA each year, and in the past two years NYEE has had five of what are considered the most prestigious international training awards in ophthalmology.

 The goal of the IFOS/ICO fellowship program is for the recipients to acquire advanced skills that they may put into practice in their home countries.
-In 2004, international fellows at The New York Eye and Ear Infirmary are Marzahn Ataculova, MD, of Kazakhstan, who will study diabetic retinopathy and laser treatment with Thomas Muldoon, MD, and Passorn Preechawai, MD, of Thailand, who will study ophthalmic plastic, reconstructive and orbital surgery with Robert C. Della Rocca, MD, chief of that service at NYEEI and chair of ophthalmology at St. Luke's & Roosevelt Hospitals.
+In 2004, international fellows at The New York Eye and Ear Infirmary are Marzahn Ataculova, MD, of Kazakhstan, who will study diabetic retinopathy and laser treatment with Thomas Muldoon, MD, and Passorn Preechawai, MD, of Thailand, who will study ophthalmic plastic, reconstructive and orbital surgery with Robert C. Della Rocca, MD, chief of that service at NYEE and chair of ophthalmology at St. Luke's & Roosevelt Hospitals.

 The following was contributed by Vincent Hugo, M.D., Clinical Research Coordinator at the New York Glaucoma Research Institute:

 The International Federation of Ophthalmological Societies (IFOS) represents and serves professional associations of ophthalmologists throughout the world, and the International Council of Ophthalmology (ICO) is the executive body and operational arm of IFOS, and was founded in 1927 in Scheveningen, Holland and the IFOS in 1933 in Madrid, Spain.